rabab157/weather-app/README.md

 # 🌤 Weather App

 ## 📖 Description
-*Weather App* is a simple web application built with *Vanilla HTML, CSS, and JavaScript*.
+*Weather App* is a simple web application built with *Vanilla HTML, CSS, JavaScript, and **Bootstrap*.
 It allows users to search for a city and see the weather for *today and the next two days* using a public Weather API.

 ---